utahjohnnymontana/DVD-Rip-Prep/README.md

 00:48:00,end

 This is an example of a very common pattern in TV shows that have overlayed titles and credits but no CGI effects.
 This would look like a two minute intro, followed by two minutes of overlayed titles and major credits, followed by the 44 minute body of the episode, followed by the end credits.
 You have to account for the full run of the video - no gaps.
 Start and end are special times, since the script can get the first and last frame number automatically.
 You should try to get as close as possible to the time where the segment changes.
-If you are lucky, your videos will only have a few segments, but I have tested the script successfully with as many as thirty three.
+If you are lucky, your videos will only have a few segments, but I have tested the script successfully with as many as thirty-three.

 If you have identified the segments correctly, the script will apply the appropriate technique to each segment and output a rejoined video that still syncs up with the audio.
 If you got it wrong, then the audio will be out of sync.
 That is a sign that you either need to tighten up the segment times or look for an additional segment (maybe a special effects sequence) that you missed.